OPEC countries lose $500 million a day in oil price crash

 “However, at least the higher-rated sovereigns, particularly Kuwait, Qatar and Abu Dhabi, have ample buffers, mainly in the form of sovereign wealth funds,” he added.

-Additional reporting by Alex Lawler and Libby George; editing by David Evans
+Additional reporting by Alex Lawler, Libby George, Marianna Parraga and Vladimir Soldatkin; editing by David Evans